 Below you can see my image, which I find very satisfying, of this famous object:

-The above image of the carina Nebula was taken with my DSLR and a widefield lens with 5-second exposures with a total of 485 photos taken.
+The above image of the carina Nebula4 was taken with my DSLR and a widefield lens with 5-second exposures with a total of 485 photos taken.
 This is a total integration time of 40 minutes only.

 The other thing you may notice from my image is that there don’t seem to be noticeable star trails.
 Why?
 Well, I took this image with a wide-field lens with a focal length of just 35mm.
 Lower focal length means less magnification which is why you can’t see any star trailing in the image.